SmarchSoftware/watchtower/README.md

 > :hand: **Note** If you have not setup a login redirect yet, and don't have a HOME route and view, you will probably get another route error.
 Create a route for Home or [redirect your logins](http://laravel.com/docs/5.1/authentication#included-authenticating) or just type the url of http://yoursite/watchtower again.

 ### Laravel 5.2 Updates
 * They introduced a breaking change.
 All auth sessions are stored in a group now so you will need to manually edit the smarch\watchtower\src\routes.php to wrap the Watchtower routes into the web group. <kbd>Route::group(['middleware' => ['web']], function () {</kbd> and don't forget the <kbd>});</kbd> at the end.
-I will push out a "Laravel 5.2" version of the package soon that does this already.
+I have updated the Laravel 5.2 version of this package to reflect this change already.
-* The Shinobi package needs an update to make it 5.2 compatible.
-In the meantime, you can edit the ShinobiTrait.php file to pass in arguments array to the can method.
-(On lines 132, 145 and 207 of ShinobiTrait.php)
 * You can ignore all the Laravel Authentication stuff in the following paragraph.
 Now you can use artisan to make all your auth views and routes.
-They dropped the "auth/" prefix so I will update the layout in the 5.2 verison to reflect the new path to login and logout.
+They dropped the "auth/" prefix so I have updated the layout in the 5.2 verison to reflect the new path to login and logout.
+* The Shinobi package needs an update to make it 5.2 compatible.
+In the meantime, you can edit the ShinobiTrait.php file to pass in an $arguments array to the can method(s). _(On lines 132 of ShinobiTrait.php add "$arguments = []" to the can() method, and on lines 145 and 207 of ShinobiTrait.php add "$arguments" to the can() method call.)_

 #### :exclamation: Laravel Authentication Views (login, etc...)
 Watchtower does not ship enabled _(see note below after routes)_ with the default laravel authentication views/routes, since Laravel removed them in 5.1.
 However you can find some samples / information from Laravel here : [Laravel Login / Auth Views](http://laravel.com/docs/5.1/authentication#authentication-quickstart) that will provide you with the routes / views necessary to permit login and registration.